 You can create custom cluster endpoints for PolarDB-O clusters.
-When you create custom cluster endpoints, you can specify the read/write mode, consistency level, and associated read-only nodes to meet your business requirements and improve service flexibility.
+You can specify cluster endpoint settings, such as the read/write mode, the consistency level, and the associated read-only nodes, to meet your business requirements and improve service flexibility.
 This topic describes how to create a custom cluster endpoint for a PolarDB-O cluster.

 - Log on to the PolarDB console.

 - In the upper-left corner of the console, select the region where the cluster resides.

 - Find the cluster, and then click the cluster ID.

 - In the Endpoints section, click Create Custom Cluster Endpoint.